linhduongtuan/personal_web_astro/README.md

 tags: [Foo, Bar]
 category: Front-end
 draft: false
-lang: jp      # Set only if the post's language differs from the site's language in `config.ts`
+lang: en      # Set only if the post's language differs from the site's language in `config.ts`
 ---
 ```